 This unit is delivered in a blended delivery mode comprising of face-to-face intensives as well as content delivered online via MyLO (My Learning Online).
 You are expected to devote around 10 hours per week to the study materials, assessment tasks and selfdirected

-All Intensives in the Bachelor of Nursing Science are condensed face to face campus experiences.
+All Intensives in the Bachelor of Nursing are condensed face to face campus experiences.
 Intensives are usually scheduled between Monday and Friday (see individual unit calendars).
 Intensives provide an opportunity for -student engagement,

 In the interests of both personal and public safety, as a registered nursing student with AHPRA you have a professional responsibility and duty as part of your regulatory obligations to ensure the provision of safe and effective nursing care to the public.
 Therefore, your attendance at Intensives is required and non-attendance will result in the cancellation of PEP and a delay in course completion.